sanketchaudhary10/cleric-query-Agent/README.md

 ```

 ## Approach
-To solve this project, I aimed to create a reliable and user-friendly query agent capable of interpreting natural language queries and retrieving relevant Kubernetes cluster information.
-The process involved integrating OpenAI's GPT model for query parsing and Kubernetes APIs for fetching cluster data.
-Here's how I approached the problem:
+To solve this project, I aimed to create a query agent capable of interpreting natural language queries and retrieving relevant Kubernetes cluster information.
+The process involved integrating OpenAI's GPT model for query parsing and Kubernetes for fetching cluster data.
+My Approach:

 ## Understanding the Requirements: